HenestrosaDev/audiotext/README.md

     <img src="docs/icon.png" alt="Logo" width="128" height="128" style="margin-bottom:-40px">
     <h2 align="center">Audiotext</h2>
     <p align="center">
-        A program that transcribes audio from a file or microphone to text in any language supported by the Google API.
+        A program that transcribes audio from a file or microphone to text in any language supported by Google's Speech-To-Text API.
         <br />
         <br />
         <a href="https://github.com/HenestrosaConH/audiotext/stargazers">